virror/BehaviorTreeDesigner/IncludedNodes.md

   > Sets the agents Nav Mesh position to the selected Entry, returns RUNNING while walking,
     SUCCESS when closer than the specified distance and FAILURE if path could not be found.
     NOTE that the Entry must be a Transform.

+* GetNextWaypoint:
+  > Gets a new waypoint from the waypoint system and adds it to the specified Entry.
+    Returns SUCCESS when i new waypoint was found, otherwise FAILURE.